CiscoSecurity/tr-05-module-maker/README.md

 # SecureX Threat Response Module Maker

-[Module Maker](https://ciscosecurity.github.io/tr-05-module-maker/) is a React.js app deployed on GitHub Pages that allows a user to manage SecureX Threat Response module type jsons.
+[Module Maker](https://ciscosecurity.github.io/tr-05-module-maker/) is a React.js app deployed on GitHub Pages that allows a user to manage SecureX Threat Response module type JSONs.

 ## Rationale

 SecureX Threat Response is a module-based product.
 Each module type represents an integration of SecureX Threat Response with a 3-rd party product.
 Modules types are represented by Module Tiles in the SecureX Threat Response UI.
 Module Tiles look like cards and contain a description of a module type and help create an instance of a specific module type.
-In order to create a module tile a user has to create its json and populate it with the required information for the module type to be created and visible in the SecureX Threat Response UI.
+In order to create a module tile a user has to create its JSON and populate it with the required information for the module type to be created and visible in the SecureX Threat Response UI.
-Module Maker facilitates and accelerates the process of managing (creating, editing, saving and uploading) SecureX Threat Response module type jsons.
-Users will not have to manage module type jsons manually.
+Module Maker facilitates and accelerates the process of managing (creating, editing, saving and uploading) SecureX Threat Response module type JSONs.
+Users will not have to manage module type JSONs manually.
-Users will not have to manage module type jsons manually and will be able to edit markdown in a convenient editor.
+Users will not have to manage module type JSONs manually and will be able to edit markdown in a convenient editor.
 Conversion of the logo to the base64 format is no longer required when using the Module Maker.